Steve Dain: Activism and mentorship

 Dain became a reluctant but outspoken advocate for transsexual rights after appearing in news media.
 In 1977, he was interviewed with Christine Jorgensen by Geraldo Rivera.
 Dain was also featured in the 1985 HBO documentary "What Sex Am I?" directed by Lee Grant.

-He made the papers in 1978 and 1979 for attending a couple of Christmas parties thrown by Pat Montandan.
+He gained recognition in 1978 and 1979 for attending Christmas parties hosted by Pat Montandan.
 The first party he is mentioned to have attended was in 1978.
 He was in attendance with other notable activists and public figures including Phyllis Lyon, Charlie Gain, Eldridge Cleaver, Daniel Ellsberg, Sacheen Littlefeather, and Dianne Feinstein.
-He attended a second Christmas party in 1979 with then wife Patty Costello; other attendees included the activist/folksinger Joan Baez, Merla Zellerbach, Rollo May, Janet Gray Hayes, and famous defense attorney George T. Davis.
+He attended a second Christmas party in 1979 with then-wife Patty Costello; other attendees included the activist and folksinger Joan Baez, Merla Zellerbach, Rollo May, Janet Gray Hayes, and defense attorney George T. Davis.

 He was sought out as a mentor by other members of the trans community who read of his firing in the news, several recalling that his photo was the first photo of a trans man they had ever seen.

 In his diaries, activist Lou Sullivan describes reading about Dain in the Los Angeles Times and writes that when the two met in 1979, Dain encouraged Sullivan to proceed with transitioning.
 The two stayed in contact until Sullivan's death in 1991.

 Poet Jamison Green met Dain at a gathering hosted by Sullivan, and wrote about him in his book Becoming a Visible Man: "He did not [transition] because being a man was somehow better than being a woman, but because it was the only thing he could do to be himself."

 Writer Max Wolf Valerio met Dain after Green, and notes, "In those days, most trans men in the Bay area went off on a pilgrimage to meet him as we entered medical transition. [...]
 It was nearly a ritual, a rite of passage to meet with Steve."